STEPUP: Competitive Employment Training Program

 The STEPUP program is an individualized training program designed to showcase the abilities of individuals with Intellectual and Developmental Disabilities (IDDs) to gain and/or maintain competitive employment.
 In this program, individuals learn long term social and job skills through an innovative curriculum created by experienced special educators in both classroom and business environments.
 STEPUP uses evidence-based techniques to provide individuals with real-world training to assist them in succeeding in today’s competitive employment environment.

 What is the program's purpose?

 The STEPUP program offers individuals with IDDs the opportunity to continue to build social and vocational skills after graduation.
-The program’s purpose is to contribute to an increase in overall employment of individuals with IDDs working competitively in the St. Louis area with new employment opportunities or more hours for those who are currently employed.
+The program’s purpose is to contribute to an increase in overall employment of individuals with IDDs working competitively in the St. Louis or Jefferson County areas with new employment opportunities or more hours for those who are currently employed.

 The STEPUP program teaches the following core social concepts to foster growth and independence that can lead to successful, competitive employment:

 - Problem Solving

 - Goal Setting & Planning

 - Self Advocacy & Independence

 Are you eligible to apply for the STEPUP program?